pytroll/satpy/doc/source/organization.rst

 The mpop package is organized as follows:

+* the :mod:`mpop` directory contains the core modules of mpop.

-* the :mod:`satin` directory contains the input plugins to the different data formats.
+* the :mod:`mpop.satin` directory contains the input plugins to the different data formats.
 Available plugins include aapp1b, mipp, and msg_hrit.

-* the :mod:`imageo` directory contains the image object and handling modules.
+* the :mod:`mpop.imageo` directory contains the image object and handling modules.

+* the :mod:`mpop.satellites` directory contains the different satellites implementations.

-* the :mod:`pp` directory contains the different instruments and satellites implementations.
+* the :mod:`mpop.instruments` directory contains the different instruments implementations.

-* the :mod:`runner` directory contains tools for batch producing satellite images.
+* the :mod:`mpop.saturn` directory contains tools for batch producing satellite images.

 Writing a new input plugin